2024-25 Edition

 Office of Equal Opportunity and Diversity

-The Office of Equal Opportunity and Diversity (OEOD) provides consultation services and training programs to the UCI campus and the medical center on the interpretation and application of UCI policies and Federal and State laws regarding sexual harassment, sex offense, discrimination, disability access and accommodation, and equal opportunity.
+The Office of Equal Opportunity and Diversity (OEOD) provides consultation services, resolution options, and training programs to the UCI campus and the medical center on UCI policies and Federal and State laws regarding sexual harassment, sexual violence, discrimination, disability access, accommodations, and equal opportunity.
 It also develops and monitors UCI’s Affirmative Action Plan for staff and faculty as required by Federal regulations.

-OEOD investigates and provides assistance to UCI students, faculty, staff, applicants, patients, and visitors in resolving complaints of discrimination, nonaccommodation, sexual harassment, and sex offense.
-OEOD also offers a variety of workshops on the prevention of discrimination, sexual harassment and sex offense, conflict resolution, and accessibility considerations in a diverse workplace/community to promote equal opportunity and provide support for the university’s commitment to diversity, equity, and advancement of inclusive excellence.
+OEOD provides assistance to UCI students, faculty, staff, applicants, patients, and visitors in resolving complaints of discrimination, harassment, and sexual misconduct.
+OEOD offers trainings on the prevention of discrimination and sexual harassment, and the ADA and accessibility considerations in a diverse workplace/community.

 Office of the Ombuds